 Realistically, U.S. immigration authorities in recent years have not had the resources to deport every immigrant who is technically deportable under criminal immigration law.
 So DHS focused its energies on locating and deporting immigrants with more serious deportable crimes on their record--such as gang offenses, aggravated felonies, or three or more misdemeanors.63

 But the Trump administration has discontinued the Priority Enforcement Program.
 Instead, Immigration and Customs Enforcement (“ICE”) is supposed to focus its resources on all deportable immigrants with any criminal conviction.
 This would include both:

 - Undocumented (illegal) immigrants who have been convicted of or charged with any crime, and

 - Documented (legal) immigrants who have been convicted of any deportable crime--including minor controlled substances offenses.64

 President Trump has also restored a program called “Secure Communities,” which had been discontinued by former President Obama.
 Under the Secure Communities program, local law enforcement agencies are supposed to send fingerprints of arrested suspects to federal immigration authorities--and detain the suspects for up to 48 hours if asked to do so by ICE.65

-If you or a loved one is charged with a crime that could lead to deportation and you are looking to hire an attorney for representation, we invite you to contact our Los Angeles immigration attorneys at Shouse Law Group.
-See the overview of our California immigration services.
+If you or a loved one is charged with a crime that could lead to deportation and you are looking to hire an attorney for representation, we invite you to contact our California immigration attorneys at Shouse Law Group.

 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.